RushikeshKakade/Bank-Marketing-Prediction/README.md

 # Bank-Marketing-Prediction
 This project is to create a predictive model to predict if the customer will respond positively to the campaign or not.
+The target variable is “response”.

+# Tasks to perform
-The target variable is “response”.Tasks to perform Read in the file and get basic information about the data, including numerical summaries. - Describe the pdays column, make note of the mean, median and minimum values.
-Anything fishy in the values? - Describe the pdays column again, this time limiting yourself to the relevant values of pdays.
-How different are the mean and the median values? - Plot a horizontal bar graph with the median values of balance for each education level value.
-Which group has the highest median? - Make a box plot for pdays.
+Read in the file and get basic information about the data, including numerical summaries.

+- Describe the pdays column, make note of the mean, median and minimum values.
+Anything fishy in the values?
+- Describe the pdays column again, this time limiting yourself to the relevant values of pdays.
+How different are the mean and the median values?
+- Plot a horizontal bar graph with the median values of balance for each education level value.
+Which group has the highest median?
+- Make a box plot for pdays.
 Do you see any outliers?